-Accessibility in Higher Ed: A Q&A with Cengage Sr. Accessibility Manager, Justin Tumelaire
+Accessibility in Higher Ed: A Q&A With Cengage Sr. Accessibility Manager, Justin Tumelaire

 AccessibilityDEIB

-Reading Time: 4 minutes
+Reading Time: 3 minutes

-In recognition of GAAD, and to help draw attention to accessibility needs and promote key learnings, we sat down with Justin to discuss the important work his team does.
+In recognition of GAAD, to help raise awareness about accessibility needs and to share key learnings, we sat down with Justin Tumelaire, Sr. Manager for Accessibility at Cengage, to discuss the important and impactful work of his team.

 1. Describe your role at Cengage?